 - phalloplasty or metoidioplasty (construction of a penis)

 - scrotoplasty (construction of a scrotum) and testicular implants

 A phalloplasty uses the existing vaginal tissue and skin taken from the inner forearm or lower abdominal wall to create a penis.
 A metoidioplasty involves creating a penis from the clitoris, which has been enlarged through hormone therapy.

 The aim of this type of surgery is to create a functioning penis, which allows you to pass urine standing up and to retain sexual sensation.
-You will usually need to have more than one operation to achieve this.
+You'll usually need to have more than one operation to achieve this.